Save up to 25%… Shop Our Birthday Sale Now!

 Red Reishi and the 5 Other Color Types

-Each type of reishi was described to grow near some of the famous mountains in China.
-Red reishi around Mt.
-Huo, black reishi around Mt.
-Heng, blue reishi around Mt.
-Tai, white reishi around Mt.
-Hua, and yellow reishi around Mt.
-Song.2 This has long been debunked as reishi grows wild all over China and around the world.
+Each type of reishi mushroom was described to grow near some of the famous mountains in China.
+Red reishi mushrooms around Mt.
+Huo, black reishi mushrooms around Mt.
+Heng, blue reishi mushrooms around Mt.
+Tai, white reishi mushrooms around Mt.
+Hua, and yellow reishi mushrooms around Mt.
+Song.[2]
+These location markers have long been debunked as reishi mushrooms grow wild all over China and around the world.

-The reported benefits from these six mythical Reishi mushroom colors are wide-ranging and worth exploring in more detail.3
+The reported health benefits from these six mythical reishi mushroom colors are wide-ranging and worth exploring in more detail.[3]

 Red Reishi (Ganoderma lingzhi)